 Today’s network of “family caregivers” reaches far past the boundaries of immediate family.
 So many times when we hear “caregiver” we think of a nurse or doctor.
 But today, whether you’re a spouse, parent, adult child, friend or neighbor, odds are good you’re playing the role of caregiver to a loved one.

 Whether you’re dealing with the challenges of being a caregiver today or anticipating being a caregiver tomorrow — take time out to learn from those committed to helping, guiding and supporting you in coping with the financial, physical and emotional impact of family care giving.

-- Breakout sessions during which professional and medical speakers will provide practical guidance and coping skills for caregivers dealing with emotional, financial, psychological or palliative care issues, including:
+- Breakout sessions during which professional and medical speakers provided practical guidance and coping skills for caregivers dealing with emotional, financial, psychological or palliative care issues, including:

 ~ Avoiding or dealing with family conflict over a loved one’s care, finances or property